-The Mansfield University Brass Band Camp focuses on performing in the traditional brass band setting and smaller brass ensembles – experiencing the unique sound of the brass band, exposure to a wide variety of brass band and brass ensemble repertoire, and an overview of some of the history and common practices of traditional brass bands.
-Campers will spend up to four hours each day in brass band rehearsals, as well as time working with world-class brass musicians from the Endless Mountain Music Festival Orchestra in master-classes, sectionals, and chamber ensembles.
+This is a side-by-side camp.
+Students will get opportunities to play side-by-side with members of the Mansfield University Brass Band in all settings – full band rehearsals, chamber ensembles, sectionals, and master classes.
+The focus on this camp is the traditional brass band – experiencing the unique sound of the brass band, gaining exposure to a wide variety of brass repertoire, and engaging in an overview of some of the history and common practices of traditional brass bands.
+Campers will spend up to four hours each day in brass band rehearsals, as well as time working with faculty and staff in master classes, sectionals, and chamber ensembles.
+The finale concert on July 15 will feature the full brass band as well as a variety of smaller brass ensembles.
+Campers, faculty, and staff will also have an opportunity to perform solo repertoire at the camp solo recital, Tuesday, July 14.

-ALL BRASS PLAYERS (with the exception of bass trombone) reads transposed treble-clef parts in a traditional brass band.
-Low brass campers who are unfamiliar, or less-experience, with this practice should prepare with trumpet etudes or solos - utilizing "trumpet fingerings" (ie., open C's).
-Trombone players should know that reading B-flat, treble-clef trombone parts in visually very similar to reading tenor clef parts.
+ALL BRASS PLAYERS (with the exception of bass trombone) read transposed treble-clef parts in a traditional brass band.
+Low brass campers who are unfamiliar, or less-experienced, with this practice should prepare with trumpet etudes or solos - utilizing "trumpet fingerings" (ie., open C's).
+Trombone and euphonium/baritone players should note that reading B-flat, treble-clef trombone parts in visually very similar to reading tenor clef parts.
 While this is not a requirement for participation in the camp (bass clef parts can easily be made available), reading treble clef parts is highly recommended.

 Dr. Nathan Rinnert, Assistant Director of Bands, Mansfield University

 Camp counselors are selected Mansfield University music majors and will also serve as teaching staff by assisting with master classes and chamber ensembles.
-Counselors will also play with the band as needed.
-The counselor to camper ratio is 1:10.Campers and counselors live in the campus residence halls and eat in the campus cafeteria.
+Counselors will also play with the band.
+The counselor to camper ratio is about 1:5.Campers and counselors live in the campus residence halls and eat in the campus cafeteria.

 For more information contact Dr. Nathan Rinnert at firstname.lastname@example.org or call the Music Department at (570) 662-4710.